 College Prep at Our Core

-Marquette Catholic High School's early-college program is an intimate, focused high school program where students can earn a Core 40 with Academic Honors diploma while also earning college credits towards an associate degree through dual-credit courses.
+Marquette Catholic High School's early-college program is an intimate, focused high school program where students can earn a Core 40 with Academic Honors diploma while also earning college credits towards an undergraduate degree through dual-credit courses.

 Launched in 2017, Marquette Catholic High School's early-college program is a school within a school.
 It affords families the advantage of reduced tuition for college credits and an increased opportunity for academic scholarship at the post-secondary level.
 Furthermore, it compresses the time and money it takes to complete an honors diploma and the first two years of college.